Many Microsoft SharePoint uses aren’t aware of its power when coupled with .NET. This powerhouse duo is especially useful for creating workflows.

 More About Custom Workflows

-Otherwise, if you need help with this or other SharePoint or .NET development projects, please contact Datavail to discuss a custom solution designed for your enterprise.
+Check out Datavail’s blog for more great articles.
+If you need help with this or other SharePoint or .NET development projects, please contact Datavail to discuss a custom solution designed for your enterprise.

 Although you can use the workflows provided with SharePoint, you can also create custom workflows using .NET.
 Find out what options are available and how you can use workflows to benefit your team by downloading our white paper.

 The “ORA-12154: TNS:could not resolve the connect identifier specified” Oracle error is a commonly seen message for database administrators.

 This blog reviews how you can generate scripts for SQL server logins, role assignments, and server permissions for a smooth migration.